apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 When RunJob is called, the server starts a goroutine with the Job Executor function.

-The Job Executor function will start goroutines for each worker environment in order to manage workers.
-One for manageing the environment itself, such as a docker container, and one for the FnAPI server for that environment, to communicate with the SDK Worker in that environment.
+The Job Executor function will start goroutines for each worker Environment in order to manage workers.
+One for managing the Environment itself, such as a docker container, and one for the FnAPI server for that Environment, to communicate with the SDK Worker in that Environment.
 These will persist for the lifetime of the job.

 After producing stages for the job the Job Executor goroutine will wait on Bundles from the ElementManager, and execute them in parallel.